 A point worth mentioning, Chengdu is UNESCO's first ever city of gastronomy- so the possibilities of pleasing the senses and quenching appetite is vast.
 You can spend an afternoon in the most pleasant way by visiting cute pandas, having local dishes and shopping to your fullest in the streets.

 Xi’an, the capital city of Shan’xi is well known because of the rich history it encapsulates within itself.
 Having served as the capital of 13 dynasties over a period of 3100 years, it has been one of the favorite spots of travelers who have a mind inclined towards history.
 The well known attractions include the Terra-Cotta Warriors, the Ancient City Wall, the Big Wild Goose Pagoda and the Great Mosque.
-The Terra-Cotta Army present thousands of soldiers, some 520 horses and more than 100 chariots built to guard the First Emperor’s tomb.
+The Terra-Cotta Army presents thousands of soldiers, some 520 horses and more than 100 chariots built to guard the First Emperor’s tomb.
 Even though some statues have been damaged, the entire archaeological marvel states the importance bestowed upon the emperor even after his death.
-For foodies, the Muslim Street presents a sensual delight to please the taste buds.
+For foodies, the Muslim Street presents a sensual delight to please the taste buds as you get to taste some of the dishes where spices do magic!